 To prevent this, the Cervical Cancer Prevention Network, otherwise known as CECAP, dedicates its efforts to empower Filipino women by raising awareness on cervical cancer, providing them with the necessary knowledge and armamentarium to battle, and win against the disease.

 Since its founding in 2006, CECAP has come a long way to accomplish its advocacy.
-While the journey is far from done, CECAP, through partnership with Jhpiego affiliate of Johns Hopkin, Department of Health and University of the Philippines-Philippine General Hospital (UP-PGH), has initiated or taken part of noteworthy campaigns, events, and efforts.
+While the journey is far from done, CECAP, through partnership with Jhpiego affiliate of Johns Hopkin, Department of Health and UP-PGH, has initiated or taken part of noteworthy campaigns, events, and efforts.

 "Bakit ako bababa, eh wala naman akong nararamdaman."